 The value of the patient voice

 More organizations are seeing the value of bringing the patient voice to the decision-making process.
-This not only helps with better outcomes, but allows opportunity for patient experiences, stories and feedback to be a vital part of the business of health care.
+This not only helps with better outcomes but allows opportunity for patient experiences, stories, and feedback to be a vital part of the business of healthcare.

-In the past few years since I first became an advisor, I have seen an increase in representation from a wide variety of citizens from across Canada that are passionate about improving the health care system.
+In the past few years since I first became an advisor, I have seen an increase in representation from a wide variety of citizens from across Canada that are passionate about improving the healthcare system.
 Health is my passion, and the ability to provide feedback and support is growing exponentially.

-I am grateful for all the opportunities, connections and communities I have learned about through my role as a Patient Advisor.
+I am grateful for all the opportunities, connections and communities I have learned about through my role as a patient advisor.

-Sarah Hissett is a Nutrition and Wellness Coach at Give Peas A Chance Holistic Nutrition Inc.
+Sarah Hissett is a nutrition and wellness coach at Give Peas a Chance Holistic Nutrition Inc.